 How are applicants accepted?

 West Portal Lutheran School is glad to accept all qualified applicants when space permits.
 Active members of the congregation and siblings of currently enrolled students have priority, however, families do not need to attend West Portal Lutheran Church or be Christian to apply and be accepted.
 All students are taught Christian values which are vital to the education at West Portal Lutheran School.
-Learn more about our Kindergarten application or our Grades 1-8 application.

-Does WPLS have an interview or testing process?
+Is there an interview or testing process?

 How does your curriculum differ from that of area public schools?

 West Portal Lutheran follows not only California State standards but national standards as well.
 The curriculum for West Portal Lutheran includes those subjects commonly taught in elementary and middle schools as set forth by the State of California including Math, Reading, English, Language Arts, Science, Social Studies, Chinese (Grades K-5), Spanish (Grades 6-8), Computer, Art, Religion, and Music.
 Our students are also one year ahead in our math curriculum as compared to public schools (e.g., 2nd graders are doing 3rd grade math).
 A strong emphasis is placed on basic traditional academic subjects as well as on religion.